dkidney/how2/git/git.md

 git checkout branch-name

 # create a branch then switch to it in one step
+# and setup local branch to track remote branch from origin
 git checkout -b branch-name
+git push -u origin branch-name
 ```

 <!-- [Back to top](#top) -->